 This is an issue all over Turkey.
 But Izmir has seen a considerable number of earthquakes, the latest being in 2020, when 700 buildings in Izmir were destroyed or terminally damaged.

-However, new building follow strict regulations, and earthquake insurance is mandatory, so the fear of the impact of an earthquake is probably bigger than the actual potential impact, but it is nevertheless a seismic zone.
+However, new buildings follow strict regulations, and earthquake insurance is mandatory, so the fear of the impact of an earthquake is probably bigger than the actual potential impact, but it is nevertheless a seismic zone.

 The general economic situation in Turkey